Forwards Rugby Boots

 The humble rugby forward is a unique beast.
 Rugby is said to be a sport for any shape and size.
 Nowhere is this more prevalent than in the forward pack.
 The Front Row consists of hookers and props can be ginormous men or women with wide feet to match, think up to 130kg plus.
 The Second Rows are some of the tallest people around, often 6"6' and upwards!
-With height like that second rows usually have long, wide feet as well.
+With a height like that second rows usually have long, wide feet as well.
 Then there are the back rows, massive athletic athletes.
 The likes of Billy Vunipola, 6"2" and 130kg.
 Doing all sorts of grunt work on the pitch but having to combine their sheer size with speed and agility.
 With this level of diversity in the pack, a forwards boot has to be able to cope with many demands.
 It's a balancing act of support, stability and maximal grip all whilst trying to remain light in weight.

-In the back row, players will often opt for 6 studs on each boot in a 4 x 2 configuration.
+In the back row, players will often opt for 6 rugby studs on each boot in a 4 x 2 configuration.
 This saves on weight but offers less traction.
 This is because back-rows need to trade off some of the traction for decreased weight.
 This, in turn, will help them cover ground more quickly around the rugby pitch.

-The uppers of forwards boots also tend to be made of thicker and more durable leather and synthetic materials.
-This is so that the boot offers the foot more support for all these pushing endeavours, but also to ensure the boots is up to the task in terms of durability.
+The uppers of forwards rugby boots also tend to be made of thicker and more durable leather and synthetic materials.
+This is so that the boot offers the foot more support for all these pushing endeavours, but also to ensure the boots are up to the task in terms of durability.

 At rugbystuff.com we stock a full range of forwards rugby boots from some of the biggest sports brands, including Adidas, Canterbury and Mizuno Rugby Boots.
 When you spend £75 we'll deliver them for free to any UK address.